eventflux-io/engine/feat/pattern_processing/EVERY_REFERENCE.md

 ## Implementation Status

-Runtime: Complete
+Runtime: **MOSTLY COMPLETE** ✅
-- Three-list state machine: Implemented
+- Three-list state machine: ✅ Implemented and working
-- Flag-based detection: Implemented
+- Flag-based detection: ✅ Implemented
-- Loopback mechanism: Implemented
+- Loopback mechanism: ✅ Implemented and working
-- Query API: Implemented
+- Query API: ✅ Implemented
-- PatternChainBuilder integration: Implemented
+- PatternChainBuilder integration: ✅ Implemented
-- Validation: Implemented
+- Validation: ✅ Implemented
+- Basic TRUE overlapping: ✅ WORKING (verified 2025-11-25)
+- Logical operators (AND/OR): ✅ WORKING (added 2025-11-25)
-- Test coverage: 7 tests passing
+- Test coverage: 40 tests total (30 unit + 10 integration, 39 passing, 1 for sliding window - expected)

+**What's Missing** (P1 - not critical):
+- Sliding window for count quantifiers (A{3} -> B with overlapping windows)
+- This requires spawning new StateEvents on each incoming A event at EVERY boundary
+- Integration tests for EVERY with logical operators (can be added later)

 Parser: Not implemented
 - Estimated effort: 1-2 days